Information Studies Graduate Degrees

 M.S. in Information Science

 The M.S.I.S. program is one of 50 nationally to be accredited by the American Library Association, which has more than 66,000 members in public, state, school, academic and special libraries in every sector of the economy.
-Graduates occupy top jobs in academic, public, school, corporate, and government libraries and archives, as well as in and many other information-handling organizations throughout the world.
+Graduates are prepared for careers as librarians, archivists, technology specialists, school library media specialists, network or database administrators, and much more!

 The program also provides students with the knowledge and skills needed to enter a doctoral program in information science.